blackbat13/cs-htiew-en-gitbook/algorithms/introduction/variables.md

 6. Write a
 ``

 Take a look at the pseudocode above.
-Can you tell what the values ​​will be printed in statements 2, 4, and 6?
+Can you tell what the values will be printed in statements 2, 4, and 6?
 Please try to answer this question before proceeding.

 The best way is to ** simulate ** the pseudocode.
-We take a piece of paper and a pen and perform subsequent operations, writing down the values ​​of the variables at each point.
+We take a piece of paper and a pen and perform subsequent operations, writing down the values of the variables at each point.
 This can be done in many ways, one of them is presented below.

 ``
 1. [a = 10]